Saturday, February 22, 2014

 Comedian Ken Reid has a cool new Podcast, check it out!
 "It's called 'TV Guidance Counselor'.
 The premise is this, I own every TV Guide from 1980-1995 or so.
 Someone comes over my house, picks a random TV Guide, writes down everything in it that they want to watch in prime time (8-10pm) and then the podcast is us discussing their choices."

-After her initial rush of success in 1972-73, Bette Midler lost her footing as a recording artist, her LPs for the rest of the decade were hit and miss.
+After an initial rush of success in 1972-73, Bette Midler lost her footing as a recording artist, her LPs for the rest of the decade were hit and miss.

 Midler's first two albums, produced (mostly) by Barry Manilow, were both top ten hits that yielded a smash #1 single 'Boogie Woogie Bugle Boy' and another top 40 hit 'Friends.'
 By 1974, Barry Manilow was beginning his phenomenal rocket to stardom leaving Bette Midler to languish on vinyl, a great talent stifled by poor musical choices, erratic management and heavy handed producers.

-Released in 1976 (after a 3 year sabbatical that her advisors warned her could be - and was - career crippling) Bette's third album 'Songs for the New Depression' failed to find an large audience despite some nice moments like a duet with Bob Dylan and a cover of Tom Waits' 'Shiver Me Timbers.'
+Released in 1976 (after a 3 year sabbatical her advisors warned could be - and was - career crippling) Bette's third album 'Songs for the New Depression' failed to reach a large audience despite some nice moments like a duet with Bob Dylan and a cover of Tom Waits' 'Shiver Me Timbers.'

-Here's the entire album - first the single, a disco version of 'Strangers in the Night' that went to #7 on the dance charts but failed to sell many copies.
+The single, a disco version of 'Strangers in the Night', went to #7 on the dance charts but failed to sell many copies.

 Next a live version of 'Love Says It's Waiting' from The Promise Suite.

-This was originally slated to be a double LP but Atlantic Records stepped in and re-worked what they saw as a troubled project.
-Two superbly nostalgic songs were added from previous album sessions, 'Old Cape Cod' and 'Marahuana' - were by far the best material on this slab of vinyl.
+'Songs for the New Depression' was originally slated to be a double album but Atlantic Records stepped in and re-worked what they saw as a troubled project.
+Two superbly nostalgic songs that were cut from the previous albums - 'Old Cape Cod' and 'Marahuana' - were by far the best material on this slab of vinyl.
 A disjointed musical journey.

 In 1977 her best album of the decade was released, Live At Last, a soaring concert LP that captured the star in her element, at her peak, in front of a live audience.
 One of the best live albums of all time, it only made it to #49 on the charts but attracted a legion of fans and has never been out of print.